From Hyperator to On-Chain Vault Curator

 - • You're completely new to programming (learn basics first, come back anytime)

-- • You want someone to hand you a profitable strategy
+- • You want someone to hand you a profitable strategy without doing the work

 - • You want a passive, watch-videos-and-forget experience

 Open Source Knowledge.
-Operator Community.
+Curator Community.

 - • Full curriculum outline and structure

-- • Hyperliquid Operator codebase (GitHub, MIT license)
+- • Hyperator codebase (GitHub, MIT license)

 - • Module summaries and learning objectives